HalfCooler/KnowAct/README.md

-You can see the experimental logs and trajectories at [here](https://github.com/HITsz-TMG/KnowAct/releases/tag/Result)
+You can see the real-device experimental logs and trajectories at [here](https://github.com/HITsz-TMG/KnowAct/releases/tag/Result)

 ![KnowAct-GUIClaw results overview](GUIClaw/assets/front.png)